Construction of unshielded singular solutions of the harmonic field equations: Abstract

 \section{Abstract}

 Singular solutions of the harmonic Einstein evolution equation are constructed which are related to spatially global and time-local solutions for a certain class of quasilinear hyperbolic systems of second order.
 The constructed singularities of curvature invariants occur generically and are accessible by g.a.p. curves of finite length.
 The singularities are not strongly censored, and for strongly asymptotically predictable space-times, they are located in the causal past of the future null infinity, and are, hence, not shielded by a black hole.
-Related ideas may be applied to other hyperbolic equations and, especially, to the Euler equation (cf\cite{K})., but there are special features in case of the Einstein field equation which are considered here in detail.
-First the data on the Cauchy surface have to be chosen such that the harmonic field equation are well define in a vicinity of the Cauchy surface in the sense that a uniform Lorentz condition holds.
-Second we choose data such that curvature invariants blow up at one point in the domain of the metric functions.
-We choose data that have H\"{o}lder continuous first order derivatives everywhere and are smooth in the complement of that one point.
+Related ideas may be applied to other hyperbolic equations and, especially, to the Euler equation, but there are special features in case of the Einstein field equation which are considered here in detail.
+First the data on the Cauchy surface have to be chosen such that the harmonic field equation are well defined in a vicinity of the Cauchy surface in the sense that a uniform Lorentz condition holds.
+Second we choose data such that curvature invariants blow up at one point in the domain of the metric functions, where the data have H\"{o}lder continuous first order derivatives everywhere and are smooth in the complement of that one point.
 Estimates related to convoluted data with Lipschitz continuous first order spatial derivatives are extended to this class of weaker data.
+Moreover the singular solutions are stable in the sense that singular solutions are seperated by a ball in some $L^p$ space from any given solution of the Einstein field equation with bounded curvature invariant.

 2010 Mathematics Subject Classification 35Q76.